jhasse/taluka/README.markdown

 ==========

 Taluka aims to be an easy-to-use and extensible IDE written in Python and using the Gtk+ toolkit.
-It's still in the beginning of development and not usable yet.
+It's not usable yet.

+I'm no longer working on it, but maybe someone else wants to?

 Gedit compatibility
 -------------------